 Centralized Electronic Repository for Documents

 eProcurement software with vendor management is more effective for controlling spending because you can easily access and manage contracts that apply to purchasing commitments.
 You don’t want to let your contracts languish in a folder or file cabinet; instead, you want your contracts to be an active partner with your purchasing system.
 Software that includes a vendor contract capability allows contracts to be stored and accessed from a centralized electronic repository—a great boon to both buyers and CFOs.
-While buyers can assign requisitions to vendor contracts, CFOs can view contracts, contract budgets, and all associated costs.
+While buyers can assign requisitions to vendor contracts, CFOs can view contracts, contract budgets, and associated costs.

 Tracking Purchases Against Contracts and Contract Budgets